HES-Informatica/ShowTheDocs/getting_started.md

     "title": "Show The Docs!",
     "description": "FlatFile Documentation Generator",
     "searchplaceholder": "Find me :)", // the placeholder text used for searchbox on top navbar.
-Default is search "social": [ // generate top navbar and footer icons with links {
+Default is search "datelabel": "Updated", // the text used before any article date.
+Default is empty "infolabel": "Info", // the text used as label on any info alert.
+Default is "Info" "warninglabel": "Warning", // the text used as label on any warning alert.
+Default is "Warning" "dangerlabel": "Danger", // the text used as label on any danger alert.
+Default is "Danger" "social": [ // generate top navbar and footer icons with links {
             "name": "Github",